ashesash/toDoList/README.md

 # toDoList
-A simple to do list made with Python and Flask
+A simple to do list made with Python and Flask with Semantic UI on top.